HVAC Schools in Long Island, NY – Degrees & Certifications

 Occupational Demand for HVAC Workers in Long Island, NY

 The Bureau of Labor Statistics (BLS) offers promising employment projections for aspiring HVAC workers.
-In fact, salary expectations for these professionals are fairly generous and the industry is slated to grow significantly into the future.
+Salary expectations for these professionals are fairly generous and the industry is slated to grow significantly.

-This rate is much higher for New York state HVAC opportunities, as Projections Central (2020)—a data organization partnered with the US Department of Labor—reported that there would be a 10.7 percent increase in HVAC positions across New York between 2018 and 2028.
-With the predicted addition of 2,290 fresh HVAC positions in NY, there is ample evidence that this is a promising profession in this state and across the country.
+This rate is much higher for New York state HVAC opportunities, as Projections Central (2023)—a data organization partnered with the US Department of Labor—reported that there would be a 19.7 percent increase in HVAC positions across New York between 2020 and 2030.
+With the predicted addition of 3,810 fresh HVAC positions in NY, there is ample evidence that this is a promising profession in this state and across the country.

-There are varied reasons for the rapid growth in the HVAC industry over the coming decade.
-For one, HVAC systems need routine maintenance and servicing and generally must be replaced every 10 to 15 years by skilled workers.
-In addition, HVAC regulations and laws regarding the HVAC industry are constantly changing, as well as industrial technology, all forces which necessitate constant system updates.
+There are various reasons for the HVAC industry’s rapid growth over the coming decade.
+For one, HVAC systems need routine maintenance and servicing and must generally be replaced by skilled workers every 10 to 15 years.
+In addition, HVAC regulations and laws regarding the HVAC industry are constantly changing, as well as industrial technology, all forces that necessitate constant system updates.
 It’s worth pointing out that nearly all structures in Long Island retain some form of climate control, and any new construction in the area requires the installation of new systems.

 An online search for HVAC positions in Long Island illustrates the high demand for these professionals.
-For example, a search on Indeed (Sept.
-2020) yielded 129 relevant results, including positions with Sears Home Services, Air Design, Transformco, Amneal Pharmaceuticals, and Tek Express, to name a few.
+For example, a search on Indeed (Oct.
+2023) yielded 139 relevant results, including positions with Carrier, Petro Home Services, Applied Technologies of New York, BAE Systems, and Emcor, to name a few.
+A similar search on Monster (Oct.
+2023) showed several HVAC job openings in the area, including those with Matrix Mechanical Corp, Jewish Theological Seminary, Manpower, and Jobot, among many others.

-According to data provided by the BLS, HVAC professionals earn relatively high salaries, particularly in a career typically requiring two years or less of postsecondary education.
+According to data from the BLS, HVAC professionals earn relatively high salaries, particularly in a career typically requiring two years or less of postsecondary education.

 The BLS does not have salary percentiles for the Long Island area; however, here are the salary percentiles of HVAC professionals across the US, New York State, and the greater NYC metropolitan area specifically: